Monsters-RPG-game/Head/README.md

 # Monsters - head

 ## Set of configs used to properly set up services for game 'Monsters'.
-Project is written in SOA architecture with node.js

 TLDR;
 1. [How to start](#1-how-to-start)